Understanding Promise Prototype Finally

 - The

-method of Promises. - The
+catchclause corresponds to the.catch()method of Promises. - The

-clause corresponds to the new Promise method.finally()
+finallyclause corresponds to the new Promise method.finally()introduced by the proposal.

 Availability